aboutcode-org/scancode-licensedb/README.rst

 The web site is published at: https://scancode-licensedb.aboutcode.org/ You can search the licenses by name, key and other attributes.

+This is updated daily by a GitHub action with updates from scancode-toolkit develop, if any.

 API
 ------